 European Young Innovators Festival 2021/22

 The European Young Innovators Festival brings together the pan-European community of young innovators who use digital technology to achieve the UN SDGs.
+The festival offered a truly unique combination of an online program (Nov 24, 2021) as well as a onsite meeting (May 3-4, 2022) - giving an insight into young entrepreneurship from all over Europe, the latest digital trends, and international perspectives on innovation.

 Since many years, Graz is hosting the Festival – also this year, Graz is the starting point of a journey for digital young social entrepreneuers from across Europe.